nRF24/CircuitPython_nRF24L01/README.rst

     * "re-use the same payload" feature
     * auto-ACK could be used on a per pipe basis
     * dynamic payloads feature could be used on a per pipe basis
     * as of yet, no [intended] implementation for Multiceiver mode (up to 6 TX nRF24L01s "talking" to 1 RX nRF24L01 simultaneously).
-Although this might be acheived easily using the "automatic re-transmite delay" (ard) and "automatic retry count" (arc) attributes set accordingly (rather high).
+Although this might be acheived easily using the "automatic retry delay" (ard) and "automatic retry count" (arc) attributes set accordingly (varyingly high).

 Dependencies
 =============